 If you will be installing a transom mounted transducer, use the procedures in this section.
-You will have one of two different types of transducer, based on whether you have a Single (931c or 937c Combo) or a Dual (931c DF or 937c DF Combo) frequency 900 SeriesTM control head.
 There are two pieces to the transducer mount assembly: the pivot, and the bracket.
-The Single frequency transducer comes with a two-piece plastic bracket assembly, while the Dual frequency transducer comes with a two-piece metal and plastic bracket assembly.
-Find the correct procedures for your transducer type.
-There are several procedures you will have to perform in order to install a transom-mounted transducer.
+Your transducer comes with a two-piece metal and plastic bracket assembly.
+There are several procedures you will have to perform in order to install a transommounted transducer.
 They are:

-- Determine transducer mounting location - Mount the bracket to the boat (find the procedure for your transducer, either Single frequency or Dual frequency) - Attach the pivot to the transducer (find the procedure for your transducer, either Single frequency or Dual frequency) - Mount the transducer pivot assembly to the bracket (find the procedure for your transducer, either Single frequency or Dual frequency) - Adjust the running position of the transducer (find the procedure for your transducer, either Single frequency or Dual frequency) - Route the transducer cable - Perform a final test of the transom transducer installation.
+- Determine transducer mounting location

+- .
+Mount the bracket to the boat

+- Attach the pivot to the transducer

+- Mount the transducer pivot assembly to the bracket

+- Adjust the running position of the transducer

+- Route the transducer cable

+- Perform a final test of the transom transducer installation.